Together against RSV

 The other most commonly detected viruses that can also cause respiratory illness in babies include rhinovirus and influenza virus.2

-£14 million in lost productivity of parents and carers
+£14 million in lost productivity of parents and carers4

-£1.5 million out-of-pocket costs incurred by parents and carers
+£1.5 million out-of-pocket costs incurred by parents and carers4

 Watch this video to learn more about the signs and symptoms of RSV-related illnesses and steps you can take to help protect your baby